-In addition, as an approved Community Partner, the Montgomery County Intermediate Unit is available to assist parents in completing the Medical Assistance application process.
-Please call 610-755-9409 to arrange a convenient appointment.
+If your child receives services at the Montgomery County Intermediate Unit, we have a staff member available to assist parents in completing the Medical Assistance application process.

 The following provides some basic information to give you a better idea of the application process and Medical Assistance in general.

 Medical Assistance has the broadest coverage of medical and mental health services for persons under 21 of any insurance plan.
 It covers services rarely covered by employer provided insurance and currently operates without any annual or lifetime caps, which are often imposed by other insurance plans.

 Services covered under the medical assistance program may include: